aaaven/IND211/towards_relationality/deck.md

 One direction is to extend relationality beyond the human — toward interspecific interaction, nonhuman agencies, and ecological relationality.
 This means exploring how interactive artworks might mediate relations between humans and more-than-human actors; this is also what i am working on after my PhD.

-Another direction is to scale up relationality into broader social and ecological systems. and thinking about relationality operating across communities, infrastructures, or planetary conditions.
+Another direction is to scale up relationality into broader social and political systems. and thinking about relationality operating across communities, infrastructures, and / or planetary conditions.

 ---